timClicks/ulid-lite/README.md

 ### From C

-An (experimental) C API is available at `lib/ulid.h`.
+A C API is available at `lib/ulid.h`.
 Here is a minimal application that generates and prints a ULID:

 ```c
 #include <stdio.h>